CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 A log reader mode provides commands to ease log reading and analyzing.
 In the log viewer window the log reader is enabled by default, thus log reading commands are available immediately.
-In another text reading area such as an editor (e.g. Notepad++) or a webpage (e.g. GitHub issue), you need to press NVDA+control+alt+L to enable log reader mode and use its commands.
+In another text reading area such as an editor (e.g. Notepad++) or a webpage (e.g. GitHub issue), you need to press `NVDA+X, L` to enable log reader mode and use its commands.
-When you are done with log reading and analyzing tasks, you can disable again NVDA+control+alt+L to disable the log reader mode.
+When you are done with log reading and analyzing tasks, you can disable again `NVDA+X, L` to disable the log reader mode.

 The commands available in log reader mode are described hereafter.